jshiv/cronicle/README.md

 ### `repo` (optional)
-A `repo` block is avaliable at the `config`, `schedule` and `task` level but the behaviour is different depending on which level it is assigned.
+A `repo` block is available at the `config`, `schedule` and `task` level but the behavior is different depending on which level it is assigned.
 At the `config` level, a `repo` block enables the `cronicle.hcl` file to be tracked by a remote git repo, a heartbeat process will fetch and refresh the cronicle.hcl from the remote `repo`.
-At the `schedule` level, the `repo` block will be used as a default `repo` for any `tasks` that do not have an explictly assigned `repo` block.
+At the `schedule` level, the `repo` block will be used as a default `repo` for any `tasks` that do not have an explicitly assigned `repo` block.
 At the `task` level a `repo` block will override the default `repo` with any details given.
 _Note: setting remote requires that any changes to the cronicle repo to be made through the remote git repo, any local changes will be removed by `git checkout`._
 ```hcl